 The objective of the full-time doctoral program in Business Administration is to prepare students for academic careers in higher education and management careers in profit and non-profit organizations.

-All required documents including three letters of recommendation, application, official transcripts, GMAT test scores, goal statement, and resume must be received in the Office of Graduate Studies (Millican Hall 230) by the university’s deadline.
-Consideration for financial assistance will begin for applications received by January 15, 2018.
+All required documents including three letters of recommendation, application, official transcripts, GMAT test scores, goal statement, and resume must be received in the College of Graduate Studies (Millican Hall 230) by the university’s deadline.

-The Business PhD program accepts applications in even numbered years only.
-The next admissions cycle is for acceptance to the Fall 2018 semester.
+The Business PhD program accepts applications every other year.
+The next admissions cycle is for acceptance to the Fall 2021 semester.

 Our Faculty & Program